offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    2. it will cease to be a simple tree -- simple trees can't have nodes of degree_GRAPH 2 (train of edges not allowed).
    ```

-   Given a simple tree before the addition of a leaf node and the additive distance matrix after the addition of that leaf node, there's enough information to determine where that leaf node should be added on the before-addition simple tree such that it produces the after-addition additive distance matrix.
-In other words, BEFORE TREE + AFTER DISTANCE MATRIX = AFTER TREE.
+   Given a simple tree before the addition of a leaf node and the additive distance matrix after the addition of that leaf node, there's enough information to determine where that leaf node should be added on the simple tree such that it produces the additive distance matrix.
+In other words, given ...

+   1. tree_without_L -- a simple tree WITHOUT leaf node L
+   2. distmat_with_L -- an additive distance matrix WITH leaf node L

+   ... there exists an algorithm to find where on tree_without_L leaf node L should be added: tree_without_L + distmat_with_L = tree_with_L.

+   `{bm-disable} (5')/i` <!-- Needs to be disabled because v5's is conflicting with 5' -->

    For example, the following simple tree is to have v5 added somewhere to it...